 The depth and color shades displayed in this painting are phenomenal.

-Get your inspiration from the beach:
+Get your Inspiration from the Beach

 As a beginner, you can easily layer up your canvas with the blue tones of a sea to display flowing water.